Skip to content

 I ask that you go about your design and architecture in a meaningful and purpose-driven way.
 For this reason, I’m asking you to first write a proposal for your game.
 This will make you think about the different states, classes, relationships, design patterns, etc. that you will have to adhere to when it comes time for the implementation.

-• Submitting BY the deadline: If you submit your proposal on or before the deadline at the top of this page, you will have the opportunity to incorporate my feedback and resubmit continuously until your proposal meets all the requirements for a perfect score (5/5).
+• If you submit your proposal before the soft deadline, you will have the opportunity to incorporate my feedback and resubmit continuously until your proposal meets all the requirements for a perfect score (5/5).
 This ensures your implementation is based on a strong foundation.

-• Submitting AFTER the deadline: If you submit your proposal after the deadline at the top of this page, your initial proposal grade will be final.
+• If you submit your proposal after the soft deadline, your initial proposal grade will be final.
 While you won’t be able to improve your proposal grade, you can still use my feedback to refine your approach and ensure your implementation aligns with the project criteria.

 • The proposal document should be the README.md for your repo.